 Appointments to the Council are made by the Governor, Speaker of the House of Representatives, Senate Pro Tem, and the Secretaries of the Departments of Health and Human Services, Public Instruction, Insurance, and Administration.
 Ultimately, appointees will serve 4-year terms.

-From the website of the Division of Mental Health: Brain Injury Advisory Council
+Division of Mental Health – Brain Injury Advisory Council

 Since its inception, the Council has called on groups to work together on behalf of TBI issues.
 Its task forces have been working to review the continuum of services, to explore the possible use of trust funds for TBI and to support the need for a neurobehavioral unit in the service system.
 It works with DMH/DD/SAS to address these issues via the State TBI Plan.